 Employees who plan to retire under TRS should notify the Business Office as soon as possible.
-Information on the application procedures for TRS benefits is available from TRS at Teacher Retirement System of Texas, 1000 Red River Street, Austin, TX 78701-2698, or call 800-223-8778 or 512-552-6400.
+Information on the application procedures for TRS benefits is available from TRS at Teacher Retirement System of Texas, 1000 Red River Street, Austin, TX 78701-2698, or call 800-223-8778 or 512-542-6400.
 TRS information is also available on the web (www.trs.texas.gov).
-See page 11 for information on restrictions of employment of retirees in Texas public schools.
+See the TRS website for information on restrictions of employment of retirees in Texas public schools.